BieremaBoyzProgramming/bbpPairings/README.txt

 BBP Pairings supports only one file format, TRF(bx), an extension of the TRF(x) format defined for JaVaFo.

+The first extension may be viewed by some as a deviation from TRF(x).
+In JaVaFo, if no acceleration values are specified using XXA codes in the TRF(x), then the default is that there is no acceleration.
+This is appropriate for the Dutch system, and BBP Pairings matches this behavior.
+However, the rules for the Burstein system seem to define an acceleration system to be used by default for the Burstein system.
+Thus, if there are no XXA codes in a TRF(xb) to be paired using the Burstein system, BBP Pairings defaults to using the acceleration system defined in the Burstein system rules.
+To override this, simply include at least one XXA line, perhaps with an acceleration of 0.0, since if there are any XXA lines, BBP Pairings will not apply the default acceleration system.

 JaVaFo attempts to infer the point system used for the tournament (the number of points for wins and for draws) from the players' scores listed in the TRF.
 This is easy to do if not all players have exactly the same ratio of wins to draws,